toppev/strikepractice-public/docs/docker-database/README.md

 ## Host a database for StrikePractice in 2 minutes

+With MC server providers there probably are easier ways that you are familiar with.

+**This is meant for testing, and I do not provide any guarantee or support**

 Simple instructions to host database for StrikePractice in no time on your own VPS.
 Note that you must have root access to your server.